 Sleep Appliances for Quieter and Better Night Sleep

-Sleep appliances, a new and safe trend in managing obstructive sleep disorders and snoring.
+Anew and safe trend in treating obstructive sleep disorders and snoring using sleep appliances.

 Strong relationship exists between sleep quality and breathing.
-Maintaining patent air ways during sleep is crucial for the health of the body and mind.
+However, maintaining patent air ways during sleep is crucial for the health of the body and mind.

 What is the current standard of care for managing obstructive sleep apnea (OSA)?

-CPAP (continuous positive airway pressure) devices are the standard of care for managing patients with obstructive sleep apnea.
+CPAP (continuous positive airway pressure) devices are the standard of care for Treating patients with obstructive sleep apnea.
 CPAPs and Auto PAPs (APAPs) produce positive oxygen pressure to help keep the air ways open during sleep.
-Because not all patients can adapt to these machines, a need for an alternative and effective solution is needed.
+Because not all patients can tolerate to these machines, a need for an alternative and effective solution is needed.

 What are the alternatives to CPAPs?

 Removable oral appliances also known as Mandibular Advancement Devices (MAD) reposition the lower jaw and tongue to a more forward position during sleep.
-This help keep the airway open and patent which controls snoring and minimizes obstructive sleep apnea.
+Therefore, this help keep the airway open which controls snoring and minimizes obstructive sleep apnea.
 MAD devices work by allowing more oxygen to pass to the lungs and prevent air ways to collapse.

-Are oral sleep appliances effective for managing snoring and OSA?
+Are oral appliance therapy effective for managing snoring and OSA?

 Samples of Sleep Appliances